tidy-finance/website/docs/30_beta.md

 <p class="caption">(\#fig:fig314)CAPM betas are computed using 5 years of monthly or 3 months of daily data.
 The two lines show the monthly estimates based on a rolling window for few exemplary stocks.</p>
 </div>

-The estimates look as expected.
+The estimates in Figure 6.4 look as expected.
 As you can see, it really depends on the estimation window and data frequency how your beta estimates turn out.

 Finally, we write the estimates to our database such that we can use them in later chapters.